johnwheeler/flask-ask/docs/getting_started.rst

     hello: Hello, {{ firstname }}

+For more information about how the Alexa Skills Kit works, see `Understanding Custom Skills <https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-custom-skills>`_ in the Alexa Skills Kit documentation.

-There are more code and template examples in the `samples directory <https://github.com/johnwheeler/flask-ask>`_ on Github.
+Additionally, more code and template examples are in the `samples <https://github.com/johnwheeler/flask-ask/tree/master/samples>`_ directory.